lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

 ## Traffic Analysis

-Now that the domains have been blocked, I tested with the Win10 host again going to both Facebook and Youtube.
+Now that the domains have been blocked, I tested with the Win10 host again going to both Facebook and YouTube.
 I checked the Squid logs after to monitor:

 ![Pasted image 20240403144543](https://github.com/lm3nitro/Projects/assets/55665256/a3fde7d1-0980-4511-ad08-16b93739229e)

 I can see that it is blocking.
-I also checked Wireshark to verify and can also see that I was getting a `403 Forbidden` :
+I also checked Wireshark to verify and can also see that I was getting a `403 Forbidden`:

 ![Pasted image 20240403145119](https://github.com/lm3nitro/Projects/assets/55665256/b8a97a11-67f0-46a6-aac0-ab03754057d7)

-I followed the stream, and that provided details including information about Squid:
+I followed the stream, and it provided details including information about Squid:

 ![Pasted image 20240403145218](https://github.com/lm3nitro/Projects/assets/55665256/fd0b5cc2-b4ed-43f9-8c36-4218c02a53c7)

-On the host, the browser showed the following when visiting Youtube:
+On the host, the browser showed the following when visiting YouTube:

 ![Pasted image 20240403144710](https://github.com/lm3nitro/Projects/assets/55665256/91be24a1-5228-4cce-bd32-93c53f2c31d2)

 ## Splunk

-After doing some more testing, I also sent the the Squid log traffic to the Splunk instance that I have in my lab.
+After doing some more testing, I also sent the Squid log traffic to the Splunk instance that I have in my lab.

 Here is the Squid index showing the logs that have been sent to Splunk: